-Lifetime Fitness and Wellness (1-1) 2 Credits
+Lifetime Fitness and Wellness (1-1)

-This course provides contemporary information about the beneficial effects of a positive healthy lifestyle and how to implement and live such a lifestyle through lecture, lab work, and weight workouts.
+provides This course contemporary information about the beneficial effects of a positive healthy lifestyle and how to implement and live such a lifestyle through lecture, lab work, and weight workouts.
 General topics covered include cardiovascular fitness, posture, flexibility, agility, muscle tone, strength, endurance, diet and exercise.
 (Fall-Spring)

-PE 114 Badminton and Table Tennis (0-2) 1 Credit
+Badminton and Table Tennis (0-2) 1 Credit

 A brief history of each activity is followed by practice in the fundamental skills of badminton and table tennis.
-Scoring. strategy and rules are also taught.
+Scoring, strategy and rules are also taught.
 (Spring)

-6/15/2009 PE 116, 216 Self Defense and Advanced Self Defense (0-2) 1 Credit
+PE 116, 216

+Self Defense and Advanced Self Defense

 This course acquaints students with the basic elements of a wide variety of selfdefense techniques including elements of Tae Kwon Do, Aikido, Hapkido, and other martial arts.
-Course work includes warmup activities such as stretching and exercise, drills and practice of techniques individually and with partners.
+Course work includes warm-up activities such as stretching and exercise, drills and practice of techniques individually and with partners..
 (PE 116 is a prerequisite for PE 216; the courses should be taken in sequence.)
 (Fall-Spring)